elisebell/website_old/research.md

 My current research focuses on the production of Welsh vowel length by Spanish-Welsh bilinguals in Argentina.

-Results of a portion of my dissertation fieldwork in Argentina will be presented at LSA 2017 in Austin, TX as a [poster](http://elisebell.github.io/EBell_LSA2017_poster.pdf).
+Results of a portion of my dissertation fieldwork in Argentina was presented at LSA 2017 in Austin, TX as a [poster](http://elisebell.github.io/EBell_LSA2017_poster.pdf).

 Much of my previous and ongoing research has relied on the Bangor